Cystic fibrosis: Bacteriophage therapy

 Bacteriophage therapy (phage therapy) is being studied for multidrug-resistant bacteria in people with CF. Bacteriophage therapy is a treatment method that uses viruses, known as bacteriophages, to target and destroy harmful bacteria in the body.
-Unlike antibiotics, which can kill a wide range of bacteria and potentially disrupt the body's normal flora, phage therapy is highly specific, targeting only the harmful bacteria while leaving the beneficial ones unharmed.
-As such, bacteriophage therapy is a promising alternative for treating infections caused by multidrug-resistant bacteria, such as Staphylococcus aureus, Haemophilus influenzae, and Pseudomonas aeruginosa in CF patients, which are often protected by biofilms and thus resistant to conventional antibiotics.
+Unlike antibiotics, which can kill a wide range of bacteria and potentially disrupt the body's normal microbiota, phage therapy is highly specific, targeting only the harmful bacteria while leaving the beneficial ones unharmed.
+As such, bacteriophage therapy is a promising alternative for treating infections caused by multidrug-resistant bacteria, such as Staphylococcus aureus, Haemophilus influenzae, Bordetella bronchialis and Pseudomonas aeruginosa in CF patients, which are often protected by biofilms and thus resistant to conventional antibiotics.

 Bacteriophage therapy uses viruses as antimicrobial agents to overcome the antibiotic resistance in bacteria with biofilms Phage therapy is used to treat the Pseudomonas aeruginosa infection in the lungs, which is frequently seen in cystic fibrosis patients, as these bacteria produce biofilms which give them multi-drug resistance.